NeuroTechX/ntx_slack_archive/eegdata.md

  >yannick thank you for the tip on getting lowdown working with the muse app!! one thing: the head orientation appears to be flipped on the vertical access (when i tilt my head down, the avatar is tilted up).

+11/7/2017 4:53 PM

+ **hectordomorozco** :

+ >Friends, have you checked out the ieee hackathon in Boston?